 When in 1914 the war broke out, Mikhail was drafted.
 He was heavily wounded and had to be hospitalized for months.
 In the meantime, Michel Fokine, Sergei Diaghilev, and Alexandre Benois came to Moscow intrigued by Goncharova and Larionov’s art.
 Then, Benois offered Natalia a position as a stage designer for Diaghilev’s ballet The Golden Cockerel.
 In 1915 the couple officially left Natalia’s parents flat and moved to Switzerland and then France, where they made a fantastic career in stage and costume design working for Diaghilev and other troupes, while Mikhail even choreographed the dances.

-Surprisingly, the two found new life partners when in Paris: Natalia got together with a family friend Orest Ivanovich Rosenfeld, editor-in-chief of the newspaper Populaire, and Mikhail with his secretary and model Alexandra (Sashenka) Tomilina (she even moved into the same block of flats and rented there an apartment below).
-Apparently in order to facilitate Larionov’s work who would spend days at Tomilina’s, but returned home for the night.
-Both artists accepted their new unions, they still worked together and travelled for holidays with both their ‘dear friends’.
+Surprisingly, the two found new life partners when in Paris: Natalia got together with a family friend Orest Ivanovich Rosenfeld, editor-in-chief of the newspaper Populaire, and Mikhail with his secretary and model Alexandra (Sashenka) Tomilina (she even moved into the same block of flats and rented the apartment below).
+This was apparently in order to facilitate Larionov’s work, who would spend days at Tomilina’s, but returned home for the night.
+Both artists accepted their new unions, they still worked together and traveled for holidays with both their ‘dear friends’.
 They even eventually decided to marry, yet as Natalia explained, it was only for legal reasons, so that each could inherit the rights to the art of another.